Destinations Greece The Ionian Islands

 Corfu

-The chain's headline.
-Corfu Town (Kerkyra) is UNESCO World Heritage — Venetian fortresses, the colonnaded Liston (built under the French to mimic Paris's rue de Rivoli), the cricket pitch on the Spianada, the only Greek city with a Sunday cricket match.
-The north-east coast (Kassiopi, Kalami, Agni) is what the British literary set called home for half a century — Lawrence and Gerald Durrell, the Rothschild villa above Agni.
-The right base for 3–4 nights of any Ionian trip.
+Corfu Town (Kerkyra) is UNESCO World Heritage: Venetian fortresses, the colonnaded Liston (built under the French to mimic Paris's rue de Rivoli), and the cricket pitch on the Spianada.
+The north-east coast (Kassiopi, Kalami, Agni) was home to the British literary set for half a century, the Durrells (Lawrence and Gerald) and the Rothschild villa above Agni among them.
+Start here for three nights or more, then move north-east for Kalami, Agni and Kassiopi.

 Best baseVenetian UNESCO